Email is king and still is – a phrase that can’t resonate more truthfully about the current state of email marketing today for small businesses.

 - “Take your exclusive seat”

 Use high-contrasting colors: Use high-contrasting colors on your CTA buttons that are strong and stand out from the rest of the newsletter content.
-For example red or green.
+For example, red or green.
 Different colors have different meanings and arouse different psychological responses.
-Each study gives different results and the best tips here is to keep varying between different colors by A/B testing.
+Each study gives different results, and the best tip here is to keep varying between different colors by A/B testing.